mekkablue/Glyphs-Scripts/README.md

 Put the scripts into the *Scripts* folder which appears when you choose *Open Scripts Folder* from the *Scripts* menu.

 For some scripts, you will also need to install Tal Leming's *Vanilla*.
 Here's how.
 Open Terminal and copy and paste the following lines and hit return.
 You can copy all of them at once.
-Notes: the second line (@curl@) may take a while, the @sudo@ line will prompt you for your password (type it and press Return, you will *not* see bullets):
+Notes: the second line (`curl`) may take a while, the `sudo` line will prompt you for your password (type it and press Return, you will *not* see bullets):

     cd ~/Library/
     curl http://download.robofab.com/RoboFab_599_plusAllDependencies.zip > robofab.zip